dwyl/learn-data-structures/README.md

 program to accomplish a task.

-There are often a number of ways your could accomplish a task so learning to pick the right algorithm is a key.
+There are often a number of ways your could accomplish a task so learning to pick the right algorithm is key.

 ## *How*?